 During the 90s we were told coffee was bad for us.
 Numerous studies reported the adverse effects of caffeine and for the first time in many years, coffee consumption had declined around the world.

 Today paints a completely different picture as coffee reins supreme as a powerful nutritional antioxidant in addition to its energy boosting super powers.
-Recent studies seem to suggest nothing but positive benefits such as the ability to lessen or prevent the effects of cardiovascular disease, cancer, liver disease, diabetes and Alzheimer’s disease.
+Recent studies seem to suggest nothing but positive benefits such as coffee’s ability to lessen or prevent the effects of cardiovascular disease, cancer, liver disease, diabetes, and Alzheimer’s disease.

 Notwithstanding coffee’s nutritional benefits and adverse effects, how does coffee affect the brain and creativity?

 Caffeine works by blocking the brain hormone adenosine.
 Adenosine is what tells the body you are tired and that your brain needs to chill out after stimulating mental activity.
 With adenosine blocked, activity increases in the brain as other neurotransmitters are released causing you to feel more alert with increased reaction time, energy levels and metabolic rate.
 These effects are all a result of your mind being tricked into believing that you are not tired.
 What you are feeling is not an actual jolt of energy, but just the “tired alarm” in your brain being temporarily shut down during a caffeine high.

 So why is it that Bob the sales guy can throw back six Starbucks venti sized blonde roasted cups of coffee a day without a single twitch and Peggy from accounting seems like she’s swinging from the rafters like an ape after a shot of espresso?
 It all comes down to a person’s caffeine tolerance and sensitivity levels.